 Though Parkinson’s disease itself is separated in five stages, Parkinson’s disease dementia isn’t as well understood.

-Studies have shown that dementia is present in about 83 percent of those still living with the disease after 20 years.
+Studies have shown that dementia is present in about

 The Weill Institute for Neurosciences estimates the average time from onset of movement problems in Parkinson’s to developing dementia is approximately 10 years.

 As dementia progresses, managing disorientation, confusion, agitation, and impulsivity can be a key component of care.